ThusharaSampath/assignment/README.txt

 Usage instructions:

-Step 1 : Generate executable file
+Step 1: Compile the Program

 gcc -O2 -pthread -o linked_list_test mtx_linked_list.c rwl_linked_list.c linked_list_driver.c serial_linked_list.c

-Step 2 : Run the executable file
+Step 2: Run the Program

 ./linked_list_test <n> <m> <mMember> <mInsert> <mDelete> <sample_count>

 where,
-n = number of initial nodes in the linked list m = number of operations to be performed on the linked list mMember = fraction of operations that are Member operations mInsert = fraction of operations that are Insert operations mDelete = fraction of operations that are Delete operations sample_count = number of times the test should be run per each configuration
+- n: Number of initial nodes in the linked list.
+- m: Number of operations to perform on the linked list.
+- mMember: Fraction of "Member" operations.
+- mInsert: Fraction of "Insert" operations.
+- mDelete: Fraction of "Delete" operations.
+- sample_count: Number of times the test should be repeated for each configuration.